Chega: Ideology

 Chega considers itself a party with nationalist, conservative and personalist roots.
-It defends the promotion of an effective judicial system and the decrease of the State's intervention in the economy.
+Third-party sources have defined the party as ultranationalist.
+It defends the promotion of an effective judicial system and the decrease of the state's intervention in the economy.
 The party also presents itself as national conservative and social conservative.

-The agenda of CHEGA party is heavily focused on criminality issues, support for the police forces of the country, and the misuse of taxpayers' money in terms of corruption at the top, overstaffing in the civil service at the middle and undeserving welfare recipients at the bottom.
+The agenda of Chega is heavily focused on criminality issues, support for the police forces of the country, and to control the misuse of taxpayers' money in terms of corruption at the top, overstaffing in the civil service at the middle and undeserving welfare recipients at the bottom.
+Chega's president, André Ventura, has protested with a group of police officers called Movement Zero, who have suspected extremist ties.